react-boilerplate/redux-injectors/README.md

 )
 ```

-Note the `createInjectorsEnhancer` function takes two options. `createReducer` should be a function that when called will create the root reducer.
+Note the `createInjectorsEnhancer` function takes two options. `createReducer` should be a function that when called will return the root reducer.
 It's passed the injected reducers as an object of key-reducer pairs.

 ```js
 function createReducer(injectedReducers = {}) {